Alfonsina Orsini: Issue

-However, it is uncertain whether she is the mother of Maria de' Medici, daughter of Piero born in January or February 1492.

 Political life

 Her husband and other men in the Medici family were exiled in November 1494 when Piero's negotiations with the invading Charles VIII of France did not meet with the people's expectations.
 On 9 November 1494, a mob plundered the Medici palace and drove Alfonsina and her mother out, stripping them of their jewelry.
 They then stayed at the convent they had rebuilt.
 Under Florentine law, women and children were not included with their husbands or fathers in exile, though their funds and ability to travel were limited.
 The law also allowed women whose husbands were exiled to use their dowry as their primary source of funds, but Alfonsina's dowry was included in the state seizure of Medici assets.
 Alfonsina and her mother negotiated with Charles to end the exile, but he only removed their status as rebels, and could not lift the exile.
 In May 1495, Alfonsina asked permission to travel to Rome and rejoin her husband there, but she was denied.
 That September, she left without permission and joined Piero and his brother Giuliano in Siena.
 Her mother was exiled from Florence in March 1497.

 Piero died in exile in 1503.
 Alfonsina returned briefly to Florence in 1507 to attempt to claim her dowry and to seek a husband for her daughter, Clarice.
 She was well received by many people there and worked to build support for a Medici return.
 Thanks to negotiations by Lucrezia de' Medici, Clarice was engaged to Filippo Strozzi in Rome in December 1508, bringing the Strozzi into the Medici camp.
 Alfonsina provided Clarice a dowry of 4000 ducats.
 In 1507, the leader of Florence, Piero Soderini, asked his brother, Cardinal Francesco Soderini to help resolve Alfonsina's claim on her dowry, but progress was slow.
 In 1508, she asked Pope Julius II to claim the Cardinal's funds until he could get her the money, but that did not help.
 She did not receive her dowry funds until late in 1510.
 The Medici exile lasted until September 1512, though Alfonsina remained in Rome.